Psychologist

 Psychological addiction can theoretically form for any rewarding behavior or as a habitual means to avoid undesired activity.
 The most common of the psychological addictions include dependency on such things as gambling, eating, sex and pornography, Internet use, work, and shopping and spending money.
 It is possible to be both psychologically and physically addicted at the same time.

-Alcohol addiction, the powerful craving for alcohol which often results in the compulsive consumption of alcohol, is one of the most widespread and costly addictions in our society.
+Alcohol and drug addictions are very widespread in our society.
 The cause of this craving is heavily debated, but the most popular beliefs are that it is: (1) a chemical or nutritional imbalance; (2) a genetic predisposition; (3) a neurological effect caused by runaway learning mechanisms; or (4) an inability to curb one's own desire for enjoyment.

-Psychological addiction is also involved in alcoholism since many alcoholics believe that they gain benefit from the use of the substance.
-They may believe that the alcohol improves their ability to socialize, helps them handle pressure, allows them to feel superior to others in that they can handle extreme intoxication, or that drinking allows them to fit into their peer group.
-These effects all contribute to a person's impression of the beneficial effects of alcohol in his/her life, and may result in a denial of the negative effects.
+Psychological addiction is also involved in both drug addiction and alcoholism since many addicts believe that they gain benefit from the use of the substance.
+They may believe that the alcohol or other drug improves their ability to socialize, helps them handle pressure, allows them to feel superior to others in that they can handle extreme intoxication, or that drinking allows them to fit into their peer group.
+These effects all contribute to a person's impression of the beneficial effects of the drug and alcohol in his/her life, and may result in a denial of the negative effects.
 It is important to recognize that many of these benefits can be real, not imagined.
-The person must be convinced of the net negative value of alcohol in their lives before any treatment can have meaningful lasting effects.
-An inability to stop drinking despite a clear understanding of alcohol's negative balance of effects on his or her life is a primary indicator that a person suffers from alcoholism.
+The person must be convinced of the net negative value of alcohol and drugs in their life before any treatment can have meaningful lasting effects.

 Several explanations have been presented to explain addiction in general.
 The moral explanation states that addictions are the result of human weakness, and are defects of character.
 The disease explanation holds that addiction is an illness, and comes about as a result of the impairment of healthy neurochemical or behavioral processes.
 The genetic approach states that there is a genetic predisposition to certain behaviors.
 The cultural approach recognizes that the influence of culture is a strong determinant of whether or not individuals fall prey to certain addictions.
 The blended model attempts to consider elements of all other models in developing a therapeutic approach to dependency.
 It holds that the mechanism of dependency is different for different individuals, and that each case must be considered on its own merits.